codl/pico-nfig/README.md

 # nfig

-A drop-in script that adds control settings to your exported [PICO-8][] game
+A drop-in script that adds keyboard settings to your exported [PICO-8][] game

 ![](screenshot.png)